icc-canoo/handbook/docs/first-two-weeks.md

 We'll try to give you space to advance your project, since you'll be presenting it to the team at the end of this week.
 Your buddy and manager will still check-in regularly to make sure you have what you need to succeed.

 ### Tuesday
 You'll get an info dump from our Ideas & Insights team containing a whole whack of information, publications, videos, and other materials to help you become an expert in Canada's immigration system, the contemporary immigrant experience, and the impacts of our programs on newcomers and on the country.
-You don't need to review the whole trove right away, but you will need to submit a reflection on this the following week, so schedule some time to get through the material over the coming days.
+You don't need to review the whole trove right away, but you will need to submit a reflection on this in your third week, so schedule some time to get through the material over the coming days.

 ### Wednesday
 The first draft of your project presentation is due at lunchtime.
 If you live near your manager and are nice to them, they may even buy you that lunch!

 ### Thursday
 You'll have the chance to make any adjustments your manager recommends, and the chance to practice your presentation with your buddy.
-We'll also give you an ICC scavenger hunt to enjoy.
+We'll also give you an ICC scavenger hunt as a fun brain teaser.
+There may or may not be prizes.

 ### Friday
 Your manager will give final sign off on your presentation by lunchtime.
 You can chat with your buddy or do whatever you want for the next couple hours.
 You'll do another OKR checkin around 3pm, and then head to the Meeting of the Minds to show the rest of us what you've been working on!